 Clinical Pastoral Education (CPE) Components One unit (400 total hours) of Clinical Pastoral Education through a program accredited by the Association for Clinical Pastoral Education (ACPE) is required for the MDiv degree.
 A program generally consists of 300 hours of direct spiritual care and 100 hours of clinical supervision.
-Each accredited center determines the length (Fall, Winter, Spring, Summer, Extended), site placement (on-site, arranged placement site with agency, student-initiated placement site) and modality (on-site supervision; remote supervision) of program.
+Each accredited center determines the length (Fall, Winter, Spring, Summer, Extended), site placement (on-site, arranged placement site with agency; student-initiated placement site) and modality (on-site supervision; remote supervision) of program.
 Fall, Winter, and Spring units are approximately 25 hours/week for the length of asemester.
 Extended units are approximately 12-18 hours/week for 6-9 months.
-Summer units are 40 hours/week for summer.
+Summer units are 40 hours/week for the summer.
 Site placements are determined by the program.
 You may be required to work on-site in hospitals or other clinical sites that sponsor the CPE unit.
 You may be placed at a partner site such as a social service agency within the region serviced by the accredited center.
 You may be required to develop your own site placement with a congregation, agency, or clinical setting.
 Students provide 300 hours of direct spiritual care.
 Part-time students are encouraged to search and apply to extended units.
 Students without access to an accredited center in their locality are encouraged to search and apply to remote units.
-Research and apply directly sites as listed on www.acpe.edu .
-Register for FE 470A, Clinical Pastoral Education , for 3 credits or FE 470 for 0 credits Prerequisites Completion of 4 courses, INCLUDING LM 331: Introduction to Pastoral Care or LM 3320: Introduction to Pastoral Theology or LMB 4840: Theories & Practices of Spiritual Care Prerequisites develop your own site placement with a congregation, agency, or clinical setting.
-Students provide 300 hours of direct spiritual care.
-Part-time students are encouraged to search and apply to extended units.
-Students without access to an accredited center in their locality are encouraged to search and apply to remote units. • Research and apply directly sites as listed on www.acpe.edu .
-Register for FE 470A, Clinical Pastoral Education, for 3 credits or FE 470 for 0 credits • Completion of 4 courses, INCLUDING • LM 331: Introduction to Pastoral Care or LM 332O: Introduction to Pastoral
+Research and apply directly to CPE sites as listed on www.acpe.edu.
+Register for FE 470A, Clinical Pastoral Education, for 3 credits or FE Prerequisites Completion of 4 courses, INCLUDING LM 331: Introduction to Pastoral Care or LM 3320: Introduction to Pastoral Theology or LMB 4840: Theories &amp; Practices of Spiritual Care